 Mandarin Oriental Sanya is a hidden gem in the South Chinese Sea.
 I loved every part of our stay – from the remote location to the breezy design, lush gardens and amazing service.
 If you are looking for a secluded tropical resort off the beaten track you can’t go wrong with Mandarin Oriental Sanya.
 It offers the perfect resort experience and if I ever go back to Sanya, this would be not only my first but only choice.
 For me this is one of the few spaces on earth we I truly felt like I recharged mind, body and soul.

 Have you ever been to Hainan?
 What’s your favourite resort?
 I would love to know!
-Also, if you are flying to Sanya through Hong Kong, don’t forget to read my review of our hotel in Hong Kong, or hotel in Macao.
+Also, if you are flying to Sanya through Hong Kong, find your hotel in Hong Kong, or hotel in Macao.
+In case you are a fan of MO 😉 check out my Mandarin Oriental Dubai review too.